 Career Development/ Non-Degree Seeking A Career Development/Non-Degree Seeking student is an applicant not pursuing an associate degree, diploma or certificate but who would like to take curriculum courses for personal advancement or occupational upgrade.
-Applicants must meet the basic requirements, complete the admissions process, pay the application fee, and meet with with an academic advisor to discuss enrollment in courses.
+Applicants must meet the basic requirements, complete the admissions process, pay the application fee, and meet with an academic advisor to discuss enrollment in courses.
 Career Development/Non-Degree Seeking students earning 12 or more credit hours must meet requirements to enter a curriculum program or obtain a waiver from the Vice President for Academic Affairs.
+Career Development/Non-Degree seeking students are not eligible for financial aid.
 ALL standard pre-requisite requirements (when applicable) must be met prior to enrollment.
 Career Development/Non-Degree Seeking students are not eligible for financial assistance.
 Continuing A continuing student is one who enrolls in sequential semesters excluding the summer semester.
 Dual Enrollment (Early College Credit Opportunities - ECCO) A Dual Enrollment Student is an applicant who is a junior or senior high school student and also enrolled at TCL.
 This requires a special agreement between three parties; the College, the parent or guardian, and the principal or guidance counselor of the school or agency where the applicant is attending.
-Application and more information can be found online at www.tcl.edu/ECCO.
+Application and more information can be found online at www.tcl.edu/ECCO .